 Primary and secondary: Globally, the AKDN’s activities in primary and secondary education provide 1 million students aged 5-18 with increased access to quality formal and non-formal learning opportunities, annually.
 The Aga Khan Academies, Aga Khan Schools, Aga Khan Foundation, Aga Khan University and University of Central Asia work together to strengthen the quality of countries’ educational systems.
 The AKDN’s work with community-based and government-owned schools address issues of access (particularly for girls), government capacity development, school leadership, teacher transformation, child-centred learning, and community engagement to improve students’ academic and non-academic learning outcomes.

-Higher education: The AKDN has been meeting critical human resource needs in developing countries since 1983 and to date has nearly 13,000 alumni globally.
-Two universities – the Aga Khan University and the University of Central Asia – provide undergraduate and graduate programmes in disciplines such as nursing, education, media and communications, engineering sciences, and business management.
-With campuses in 7 countries, the universities are preparing young men and women to succeed in the global knowledge economy, to lead change in their societies and to increase understanding and respect in a pluralistic world.
+Higher education: The AKDN has been meeting critical human resource needs in developing countries since 1983 and to date has more than 14,000 alumni globally.
+Two universities – the Aga Khan University and the University of Central Asia – provide undergraduate and graduate programmes in disciplines such as nursing, education, media and communications, engineering sciences and business management.
+Across nine different university campuses, they are preparing young men and women to succeed in the global knowledge economy, to lead change in their societies and to increase understanding and respect in a pluralistic world.